 The "Durchfallen" Mirror: As the Governor's caravan arrives, the screen splits subtly, creating a "Durchfallen" effect.
 On one side, we see the Governor, charismatic but with a dark glint in his eyes.
 On the other, we see Jamaal, also charismatic, observing the Governor with a similar glint.

 Rick and the Governor meet outside the prison gates; their faces etched with distrust.
-You, Ed, and Jamaal stand slightly behind Rick, while Carol and Daryl flank him on the other side. *Rick: "We have a home and are building it, but I cannot and should not stand in the way of others. *Governor: "A home is what you make it!
+John, Ed, and Jamaal stand slightly behind Rick, while Carol and Daryl flank him on the other side. *Rick: "We have a home and are building it, but I cannot and should not stand in the way of others. *Governor: "A home is what you make it!
 And this prison seems well built, well equipped. *Rick: "It is not our way to stop others" *Governor: “Those that stop you are going to be the first to fall, and that is why, this prison is mine."

 Act One: "The Phantom Durchfallen"